Data Pool

 2. Building pool draft

-The template contains the basic files that must be filled out for the pool:
+The template contains the basic files that must be filled out for the pool and directories that must get files:

 README.md